home-assistant/home-assistant.io/source/_integrations/kaleidescape.markdown

 ## Remote

 The Kaleidescape remote platform will create a Remote entity for the device.
-This entity allows you to send the following commands via the `remote/send_command` service.
+This entity allows you to send the following commands via the `remote.send_command` service.

 - select
 - up